 Who gives anesthesia?

-How is the anesthesia given?
+How is general anesthesia given?

 Where does my child wake up?